Every year there’s a new wonder cartridge that’s going to let us shoot further, faster, flatter or with more force.

-The current flavor of the month is, of course, the .224 Valkyrie, a new offering from Federal that’s been in the works for a while now.
+The current flavor of the month is the .224 Valkyrie from Federal that’s been in the works for quite some time.

 What did I find out?

 Well, you’re just gonna have to keep reading, but I’ll give you a hint: I was impressed.

 What The Heck is .224 Valkyrie?

 The .224 Valkyrie started out in life as a .30 Remington/6.8 SPC case.
 It’s basically a necked down 6.8 SPC with a .22-caliber bullet, in this case, a long and skinny .224-diameter bullet that has a high ballistic coefficient.
 We’ll talk more about what that means in a second.

 The important thing to note here is that you have a bullet and casing that’s pretty similar to your .223/5.56 rounds (same bullet diameter, actually), but with a lot more *oomph*.
 For those of you playing along at home, that means that with a new bolt and a new barrel, your regular ole AR-15 can run .224 without a problem.

 You can even use the same magazines, although I would suggest function testing them to make sure everything feeds okay first after a couple rounds.